Key Takeaway

 Crosses

 In gothic fashion, the cross sits in an interesting space.
 It's simultaneously a religious symbol and a rebellion against organized religion — depending on who's wearing it.
-Iron crosses come from Prussian military orders.
+Iron crosses trace back to a Prussian military decoration first issued in 1813, its design borrowed from an older German military order's cross.
 Celtic crosses incorporate pre-Christian knotwork that predates Christianity in the British Isles.
-On a gothic wallet, the cross usually pairs with stingray or snakeskin inlay for contrast between the sacred and the wild.

 Bats